Missandei: A Dance With Dragons

 Missandei becomes Daenerys' herald, announcing her entry when she meets with the people of Meereen.
 After Mossador is killed by the Sons of the Harpy, Daenerys offers to let Missandei return to Naath; Missandei refuses, noting that she would be an easy target for slavers.

 Following the reopening of the fighting pits and Daenerys' flight from Meereen with her dragon Drogon, Daenerys' new husband Hizdhar zo Loraq removes Missandei from her position as herald.
 With Daenerys' other servants Irri and Jhiqui joining the Dothraki in their search for Daenerys in the Dothraki Sea, Missandei is left as the only occupant in the Great Pyramid's royal apartments.
 When Barristan Selmy seizes control of Meereen, he has Missandei tend to the mortally wounded Quentyn Martell.

 TV adaptation

-Missandei was played by the British actress Nathalie Emmanuel in the television adaption.
+Missandei was played by the British actress Nathalie Emmanuel in the television adaptation.
 Her performance was nominated for multiple Screen Actors Guild Awards, as well as an Empire Award.
 Her portrayal of Missandei had many loyal fans, who would later react negatively to the character's death in Season 8.
 Emmanuel has discussed the importance of her character to fans, noting in particular the importance of portraying a strong woman of color in a successful television show.
 She has also discussed Missandei's romance with Grey Worm, calling it "endearing" and remarking on the pleasure of working with co-star Jacob Anderson.